 Once your loft conversion or extension plans are complete, and you have planning permission or permitted development rights confirmed, you can apply for building regulations approval.
 This involves submitting detailed plans and specifications to your local building control department, who will review the plans and ensure they meet all necessary regulations.

 In summary, building regulations are an important part of any loft conversion or extension project.
 By understanding the requirements and ensuring compliance, you can help ensure that your project is safe, structurally sound, and meets all necessary standards.
-Don’t forget to work with a qualified architect or building professional to ensure your project meets all necessary regulations and requirements.
+Don’t forget to work with an experienced architectural designer or building professional to ensure your project meets all necessary regulations and requirements.

 Structural Calculations